 If you are non-resident in Spain you must now obtain an NIE; a fiscal identification number and open a local bank account.
 All persons to be included on the deeds must have an NIE number.
-We can do all of this for you.
+This is included in our legal services.

-Buying a new property during construction however often requires staged payments, normally between 30-40% of the purchase price 30-60 days after the deposit has been paid.
+Buying a new property during construction however, often requires additional staged payments, normally between 40-50% of the purchase price during the construction process.

-The deeds must be signed before a notary.
-The seller and buyer must both be physically present with the notary or be represented by counsel with power of attorney.
+On completion day, the deeds must be signed before a notary.
+The seller and buyer must both be physically present at the notary or represented by counsel with power of attorney.
 The meeting with the notary can take anything from an hour to several hours.
-We strongly recommend that you will be represented by your lawyer.
-If you choose to represent yourself, you must know Spanish or take an interpreter with you.
-The final balance must now be paid.
+While we highly recommend you are represented by a lawyer it is possible to represent yourself, you must know Spanish or take an interpreter with you.
+The final balance must now be paid either by bank cheque or bank transfer.